 Do you accept pet insurance?

 All veterinarians accept pet insurance.
-For more information on how pet insurance works, please visit www.petinsurance.com
+After you pay the vet bill, you file a reimbursement claim with the pet insurance company.
+For more information on how pet insurance works, visit www.petinsurance.com

 What areas do you service?

 Yes but I am only seeing a limited number of patients.
 In order to qualify for a house call, everyone in the household must be healthy and symptom-free.
-I've been tested negative for Covid and received two boosters of the Covid vaccine.
+I've been tested negative for Covid and I’m fully vaccinated.
 I'll be wearing a face mask and shoe covers while maintaining social distance when possible.
-All instruments are cleaned with medical grade disinfectant.
-If you have any questions or concerns, send me a message and I will get back to you as soon as possible.
+If you have any questions, send me a message and I will get back to you as soon as possible.